People

 Seth Wenger, Associate Professor.
 Seth is an associate professor in the Odum School of Ecology and serves as the Director of Science for the UGA River Basin Center.
 He earned a PhD in Ecology from UGA in 2006 and spent a little over five years as a staff scientist with the nonprofit Trout Unlimited before returning to UGA in 2014.

 Mary Freeman is a research ecologist with the US Geological Survey’s Eastern Ecological Science Center (formerly the Patuxent Wildlife Research Center).
-Mary’s MS and PhD degrees are both from the University of Georgia, in Entomology and Forest Resources, earned near the end of the last ice age.
+Mary’s MS and PhD degrees are both from the University of Georgia, in Entomology and Forest Resources, earned near the end of the last glacial period.
 She has been a federal scientist pretty much ever since, and an adjunct graduate faculty member at Auburn University (1992-1996) and the University of Georgia (1997-present).
 Mary’s particular passion is collaborating with academic, agency and NGO colleagues on conservation of rare fishes native to southeastern US streams.

 Charles van Rees, Assistant Professor.
 Charles earned a Ph.D. in Ecology, Behavior, and Evolution at Tufts University as a member of the Reed Research Group and a doctoral fellow in the NSF IGERT program in Water Diplomacy.
 After his PhD he spent a year as a Fulbright Postdoctoral Scholar at Doñana Biological Station in Seville, Spain, before moving to a postdoctoral position at Flathead Lake Biological Station in Montana.
 He joined UGA in April, 2021, first as a postdoc with the Network for Engineering with Nature, then as an Assistant Research Scientist, and most recently as an Assistant Professor.
 Here’s Charles’ webpage.